Pedaling With A Feline: Cyclist Trolled By Dog Owners

 In an exclusive interview as part of the My Colourful Life series, Travis candidly shared his experiences of being "stalked" and "trolled" alongside his social media sensation cat.
 He revealed that dog owners are often the main culprits behind the harassment.

 Recalling a particularly unsettling encounter, Travis recounted a visit to a café in Hampstead Heath with his cat.
-"There was one time when we were meeting a photographer for a photoshoot and we were in Hampstead Heath in the café," he explained.
+"There was one time when we were meeting a photographer for a photoshoot, and we were in Hampstead Heath at the café," he explained.
 "This dog walker came up with three off-leash dogs, and of course, they went nuts because she didn’t really have control of them."

 But the criticism from dog owners doesn't stop at face-to-face encounters.
-Despite facing confrontations with riled-up pooch enthusiasts in parks, Travis and Sigrid find themselves unable to escape the online hate.
+Despite facing confrontations with riled-up dog enthusiasts in parks, Travis and Sigrid find themselves unable to escape the online hate.

 Travis revealed that the trolls are often fellow dog owners and cyclists, adding another layer of frustration to their already challenging situation.

-“We get a lot of mean and hateful comments from the anti-cyclist people and even from dog people [owners] which is quite strange," Travis candidly shared.
+“We get a lot of mean and hateful comments from the anti-cyclist people and even from dog owners, which is quite strange," Travis candidly shared.

 “We’ve had stalkers.

-"I’ve blocked them then people make new accounts and then stalk us again, I’ve had to go to the police a couple of times.
+"I’ve blocked them, then people make new accounts and stalk us again.
+I’ve had to go to the police a couple of times.

-“One of them is actually a cyclist who doesn’t really like what we’re doing I guess because we fall out of the norm of cycling.
+“One of them is actually a cyclist who doesn’t really like what we’re doing, I guess because we fall outside the norm of cycling.

-"So for months, every couple weeks, he would pop up and say something nasty and he had multiple accounts.
+"So for months, every couple of weeks, he would pop up and say something nasty, and he had multiple accounts.

 Despite facing trolling from dog enthusiasts and cyclists, Travis and Sigrid remain undeterred.
 Sigrid refuses to cower in the face of the dog-centric world and stands her ground, even attempting to assert herself in her own feline way.